-The Center for Global Health Impact at SMU aims to save lives in developing countries and in poor settings through innovation approaches that bring effective and affordable health solutions to those who need them and in ways they will use them.
+The Center for Global Health Impact at SMU aims to save lives in communities with poor access to healthcare throughout the world.
+We promote innovative approaches that bring effective and affordable health solutions to those who need them and in ways they will use them.

-Despite these significant advances, diseases that are easy and inexpensive to diagnose and treat continue to debilitate and kill millions of poor people throughout the world.
-The challenges in global health are not primarily medical problems.
-Today’s global heath challenges are largely problems of outreach and distribution.
+However, despite these significant advances, diseases that are easy and inexpensive to diagnose and treat continue to affect millions of people in the United States and throughout the world.
+Today, the greatest challenges in global and public health are not problems of medical knowledge, but rather problems of outreach and distribution.

-To save more lives in global health, we must more effectively get medical solutions to people who need them, in ways that they want and will use them and at prices that they can afford.
-These solutions require more than scientific innovations.
-They require innovative approaches that cross academic, organizational, cultural and national boundaries.
+To maintain our progress in improving global and public health, we must develop new ways to effectively deliver medical solutions to people who need them, in ways they will use them, and at prices they can afford.

 SMU is committed to global health and saving lives.
 We have outstanding faculty with global experience across the campus, including business, basic and social sciences, engineering, education, law, as well as the arts and humanities.
-The SMU campus boasts a wide array Centers and Institutes that complement our global health work and have expertise innovation, entrepreneurship, poverty reduction, community engagement, program evaluation, interdisciplinary scholarship, and policy.
-In addition, Pink Ribbon Red Ribbon, a global public private partnership to combat cervical and breast cancer, is based upon the SMU campus at the George W. Bush Presidential Center.
+The SMU campus boasts a wide array of Centers and Institutes that complement our global health work and have expertise in innovation, entrepreneurship, poverty reduction, program evaluation, interdisciplinary scholarship, and public policy.
+In addition, Pink Ribbon Red Ribbon, a global public private partnership to combat cervical and breast cancer, is based on the SMU campus at the George W. Bush Presidential Center.

-SMU is based in Texas, the home to nine medical schools, 23 schools of public health, a large array of health and technology focused businesses and organizations and three presidential centers.
+SMU is based in Texas, the home to nine medical schools, twenty-three schools of public health, a large array of health and technology focused businesses and organizations, and three presidential centers.